harveyt/moysetutoring/content/post/kames.md

 lets it out behind the boat.
 It barely makes a shimmer in the water as we move off, heading south towards the wide open inlet.
 Far too quickly, the line is being twisted and there is quick movement in the water.
 L--- shuts the engine, and carefully draws in the line.
 Three mackerel have been caught, their zebra backs iridescent as they are lifted out of the water.
-I can’t watch as he swiftly hits their heads against the bottom of the boat.
+I can’t watch as her swiftly hits their heads against the bottom of the boat.
 Supper has been supplied, but I will refuse to eat it.
 I am sorry for the fish as they look up at me, surprised by their fate.
 I look out towards the inlet, miserable.
 I am alarmed to see the weather up ahead: storm clouds are moving